 Significant progress has been made in educating local communities on effectively managing human-wildlife conflicts.
 These frequent conflicts can drive residents near protected areas to resort to extreme and unnecessary actions.
 In response, UWA Rangers are responsible for educating communities on strategies to mitigate such conflicts.
-This includes implementing electric fences and beehive fences to deter elephants, promoting revenue-sharing initiatives, and informing communities about protected parks’ benefits to their well-being.
+This includes implementing electric fences and beehive fences to deter elephants, promoting revenue-sharing initiatives, and informing communities about the benefits of protected parks to their well-being.

 Furthermore, UWA Rangers often act as negotiators when conflicts arise due to wildlife encroaching on local communities’ lands and crops or posing threats to human safety.
 Through dialogue and mediation, they strive to find equitable solutions that balance people’s and wildlife’s needs.

 By actively engaging with local communities, UWA Rangers work towards building understanding, empathy, and cooperation.
 Their multifaceted approach not only addresses immediate conflicts but also promotes harmonious coexistence between humans and wildlife in the long term.